10 Must See Korean Movies

 “Han Kyung Bae (Sol Kyung Gu) is a successful news anchor with a beautiful wife (Kim Nam Joo) and a nine-year-old son, but his quiet life comes crashing down when his son gets kidnapped.
 In the next 44 days, they continuously receive calls from the kidnapper in his chillingly cold and emotionless voice with instructions and requests for ransom.
 The police are determined to find the kidnapper, but he effortlessly eludes capture; not only is he a step ahead at every turn, he seems to enjoy toying with the police in this cat-and-mouse chase.
 As the kidnapper keeps walking free, Kyung Bae becomes increasingly desperate and frustrated with the police, as he knows time is running out for his child.”

 A modern tale of kidnap based on a true story.
 This movie does a brilliant job of capturing Korean culture as a whole.
 Throughout the entire story, there is such a different feeling you receive whilst watching than you would get with a western movie within the same genre.
-Examples would be how the authorities deal with the kidnapper’s threats; the methods used to capture the kidnapper and how media covers the story.
+An example would be how the authorities deal with the kidnapper’s threats, the methods used to capture the kidnapper, and how media covers the story.

 5. The Chaser

 “Joong-ho is a dirty detective turned pimp in financial trouble as several of his girls have recently disappeared without clearing their debts.
 While trying to track them down, he finds a clue that the vanished girls were all called up by a same client whom one of his girls is meeting with right now.”